sophiefau/sophiefau-portfolio/README.md

 ### Credits

-All projects are designed and developped by Sophie Fauquembergue: https://github.com/sophiefau
+All projects are designed and developped by Sophie Fauquembergue(https://github.com/sophiefau) during the Web Development course at CareerFoundry, 2024.